Vision is THE most important sense for humans. Most of the information we get is through vision

 Ganglion Cells are the output of the retina, it is where the information is sent to the brain, it takes about 10ms to process this information and exit the eye.

-These cells do not spike, they continuously send the signal.
+Other cells do not spike, they continuously send the signal.
 Ganglion cells are the only cells that spike here (digital signals have long range without decay (see Neural mechanisms, while analog signals have this problem, for short distances they are great).
+They have tenths of centimeters to travel before reaching the objective.

 Photoreceptor Layer